Opera Star David Daniels And Husband Arrested On Sexual Assault Charges

 Just over two months after Schultz came forward, a second man, Andrew Lipian — a former student of Daniels at UM and also a countertenor — accused Daniels of having drugged and assaulted him in 2017, while he was a 29-year-old graduate student at UM.
 Lipian filed a civil suit against both the singer and the university last October.

-Daniels' and Walter's lawyer released a statement to NPR on Wednesday morning that reads, in full: "David and Scott are innocent of any wrongdoing.
+Daniels' and Walters' lawyer released a statement to NPR on Wednesday morning that reads, in full: "David and Scott are innocent of any wrongdoing.
 Sam Schultz is not a victim.
 He never would have gotten this much attention from his singing, and he knows and resents that fact.
 He waited eight years to complain about adult, consensual sex to ride the MeToo movement to unearned celebrity.
 We will fight this."

 Schultz told NPR on Wednesday morning that a Houston police detective notified him of the arrests on Tuesday, and that he had no further comment.